 n Anacortes Music Project (AMP) presents its monthly online show “The NeXt Show,” on the first Thursday of every month from 7-9 p.m.
 It’s a live show during which you hear the music and thoughts of artists from Anacortes and beyond.
 Tune in at AnacortesMusicProject.org.

 n The Lincoln Theatre in Mount Vernon has numerous ongoing shows that can be viewed online, including music, opera and movies.
 Details at lincolntheatre.org.

 n The Anacortes Public Library hosts weekly virtual events.
 Virtual storytimes are 11 a.m.
 Monday, Wednesday and Friday, plus Tuesday Tales at 6 p.m.
 Tuesdays and pajama storytimes at 6 p.m.
 Thursdays.

 A digital dive-in is at 11 a.m.
 Thursdays.
 This week, the event will focus on crafting books.
-The library is also hosting summer reading, which started June 15.
+The library is also hosting summer reading.
 Visit the library’s website or Facebook page for more information.

 n The Camano Arts Association presents the Camano Studio Tour at camanoarts.org.

 With 19 artists taking part, the virtual tour offers a wide array of art media normally available on the tour — watercolor, acrylic, and oil paintings; ceramics, wood furniture, blown glass, mixed media, fused glass, photography, pastels, and graphite drawings among others.

 n The Burlington Public Library is expanding its online features and capabilities.
 For more information, visit burlingtonwa.gov/93/Library.